 3. Ability to Purchase

 Does the prospect have the ability to purchase what you are trying to sell?
-This could actually include a couple of different things.
-The first and most obvious is to identify whether or not the prospect has the money to spend in order to purchase.
+This could include a couple of different things.
+The first and most obvious is identifying whether the prospect has the money to spend to purchase.

-But another thing that this can include is the ability to move forward from a contractual standpoint.
+However, this can also include the ability to move forward from a contractual standpoint.
 Is the prospect locked into any existing agreements that will prevent them from moving forward?

 4. Intent to Purchase